 Pain and The Thalamus

 The thalamus is the connection between the spine and the higher areas of the brain.
 Any time you sustain an injury or feel pain, the thalamus creates a passageway through which the “pain message” is transmitted.
 Once pain subsides and an injury is healed this passageway essentially closes.
-However, some research now indicates that for those who suffer from chronic pain this passageway remains open.
+However, some research now indicates that for those who suffer from Complex Regional Pain Syndrome this passageway remains open.

 Pain and The Prefrontal Cortex

 The prefrontal cortex is the control center for our emotions and dictates much of our personality and behavior.
-Studies have indicated that there is a link between chronic pain and a decrease in the volume of the prefrontal cortex.
+Studies have indicated that there is a link between Complex Regional Pain Syndrome and a decrease in the volume of the prefrontal cortex.

 Perception and Pain

 Pain can also affect your perception.
-If you suffer from chronic pain you may have trouble pinpointing the location of exactly what hurts.
+If you suffer from Complex Regional Pain Syndrome you may have trouble pinpointing the location of exactly what hurts.
 You may also notice changes in how you perceive touch.
 Research indicates that this may be due to a change in how cells communicate with each other.

 The good news is that these impacts can be reversed.
 Pain causes change, not permanent damage.
 Effective pain management is the key to reversing this impact and improving your quality of life.
 Contact Pain Stop Clinics today to help find the best solutions and techniques to manage your pain.